Section 8 notice received. You do not have to leave.

 If the court grants an order, you will typically have 14–28 days to vacate.
 You can apply for a stay (delay) if leaving immediately would cause exceptional hardship.

-The only legal eviction route from 1 May 2026
+The only legal eviction route since 1 May 2026

 Section 8 notice received.